BitEscrow/escrow-sdk/README.md

 console.dir(txdata, { depth : null })
 ```

 And that is it!
-The transaction will display on-chain as an anonymous coinjoin of single-key spends, and can be fee-bumped by any recipient of the contract using CPFP.
+The on-chain transaction will look like an anonymous coin-join of single-key spends, and it can be fee-bumped by any recipient of the contract funds using CPFP.

-> For more information on the `witness` interface, [click here](docs/witness.md).
+For more information on contracts, the CVM, and settlement process, [click here](docs/contract.md).

 ## Development / Testing

-To get started, make sureyou are running `v19+` of node, then install the project dependencies using your node manager of choice:
+To get started, make sure you are running `v19+` of node, then install the project dependencies using your node manager of choice:

 ```sh
 node --version  # should be v19+